dhtaxonomy/TaDiRAH/reading/activities.md

 Sharing
 -------
-Sharing refers to the activity of making objects publically available through informal channels such as blogs, code sharing sites such as GitHUB, or other social media sites.
+Sharing refers to the activity of making objects publically available through informal channels such as blogs, code sharing sites such as GitHub, or other social media sites.

 Meta-Activities
 ===============